wur-wsg/VIC/docs/Documentation/Drivers/Image/IrrigationParam.md

 *   Define vegetation types that are irrigated and paddy irrigated
 *   Define the irrigation efficiency and groundwater withdrawal fraction
+*   Define the irrigation offset to avoid the whole region demanding irrigation at the same time

 The irrigation parameters are supplied to VIC-WUR in a NetCDF file, with a separate variable for each irrigation parameter.